 I am passionate about staying up to date with the latest library best practices.
 I have two years of experience working with some of the most widely used library management software, including Ex Libris and Koha.
 I am also familiar with the latest OCLC input standards.

 I believe my experience, communication skills, and interpersonal abilities would make me a strong fit for this position.
 I look forward to speaking with you more about my qualifications.

 Example Letter of Intent – Cold Call Email

 Throughout my 15 years of experience in sales and sales management, I have always been impressed with your company’s reputation for exemplary customer service and your excellent sales record.
-I believe my experience and sales knowledge would make me an asset to XYZ Company.
+I believe my experience and sales knowledge would make me an asset to Acme Sales.

 Qualifications and skills I bring to the table include:

 - 10 years’ progressive experience in retail sales management, consistently triggering year-over-year sales increases by more than 15% for each year of tenure.

 - Proven leadership and teambuilding talents, successfully training and guiding teams of 20+ sales representatives to new levels of sales achievement.

 - Keen analytical and strategic planning skills leveraged to control inventory/costs, reduce churn, and maximize sales productivity.

 I would love to speak with you about how I can contribute to the sales team at XYZ Company.
 I will call you next week to arrange a time to discuss my qualifications further.
 I look forward to speaking with you.